 A key travel tool

 Business might often take you on the road.
 A smartwatch is an extremely useful extension of the type of information you're used to getting from your phone.

 Updates from services such as TripIt can ensure that you don't miss any important itinerary details.
-Also, regular calendar alerts and the ability to pull up a map get that information that much closer to you.
-It may seem like a first-world solution since that information is already on your phone, but the time savings and convenience that a smartwatch offers with your daily network interactions really add up over time.
+Also, regular calendar alerts, and the ability to pull up a map, help make that information more easily accessible.
+It may seem like a first-world solution since that information is already on your phone, but the time savings and convenience that a smartwatch offers with your daily network interactions add up over time.

 Keep your tasks straight

 Smartphones have eliminated the need to scratch out your daily to-dos on pieces of paper; however, it's not always convenient to reach for your phone, especially if your hands are full.

 This is another area where a smartwatch is an ideal companion.
 With just a couple of glances, you can check on what you need to accomplish or pull up essential meeting notes.
 Services like Todoist, Any.do and others can help you.

 Such a tiny screen isn't going to replace the convenience of messaging from a smartphone.
 But it's useful in this regard in other ways.
 For example, you can make an innocuous glance at your wrist to find out when your next meeting is – while you're currently stuck in a meeting.
 Apple Watch, in particular, makes it easy to sketch out a note or reply with a preprogrammed phrase while you're otherwise preoccupied.
 While it may not be the most polite way to keep in touch, the option is there when you need it.

 In the end, a smartwatch offers a lot in the way of connectivity and convenience.
 For some, it strikes the right balance between using your smartphone less while not missing any important calls or notifications.